Jahazielvaz/js-drumkit/ReadMe.txt

 - element.classList.remove("class-name");
 - element.toggle.toggle("class-name");
 - Transition end event
+- .forEach

 THINGS TO PRACTICE
 - setTimout() Get really good with this.
 - addEventListener() Need to master this.
 Get good with all the different events, and how to use them.

 - data-key (The -key is most likely any name you desire to give it.) html